SoftwareEngineeringToolDemos/FSE-2013-Jalangi/build-vm/desktop-files/Readme.txt

 ========================
 Concolic Testing:
+Enter the following commands, filling in for <test-file>

 	python scripts/jalangi.py concolic -i 100000 <test-file>
 	python scripts/jalangi.py rerunall <test-file>

 View "concolic.txt" on the desktop for a list of sample files.
-NOTE: Do not include ".js" at the end of the filenames.
+Do not include ".js" at the end of the filenames.

 Example: